Acts Chapter Fifteen

 Acts 15:12

-The whole assembly became silent as they listened to Barnabas and Paul telling about the miraculous signs and wonders God had done among the Gentiles through them.
+Then the whole assembly kept still as they listened to Bar-Nabba and Sha'ul tell what signs and miracles God had done through them among the Gentiles.

 After Peter, Paul and Barnabas talked to the group of leaders.
 They recounted the things that God had done through them with the Gentiles.
 This is yet again an example of people sharing their testimony of what God has done and is doing in their lives.
 You can almost feel how the assembly must have been on the edge of their seats waiting to hear more about how God was at work.
 That same excitement is what we, as Christians, can have every day in anticipation of what God is going to do on any given day.